- Published on

 Side Tip

-in your code editor and it will pause the execution.
+If you're working with a framework (Angularjs, Reactjs, Astro), locating the line of code might be difficult in the Browser.
+You can add a debugger; in your code editor and it will pause the execution.
 You can then add breakpoints within the DevTools.
-Live Expressions
+Debugger Tip

 Maybe you don't want breakpoints, execution pauses or log points but you want to monitor a value all the time.
 For that - you can use Live Expressions - which helps you to get the value updates in the real time.